 The Great Basin Water Network (GBWN) – A key partner with PLAN in the Great Basin Water Tour.
 GBWN is a steward in protecting the water resources of the Great Basin for current and future residents – human, animal and plant.

 Learn more about Southern Nevada Water Authority (SNWA) to build a 300 mile, 84″ diameter pipeline to drain “unappropriated” water from east central Nevada and the west desert of Utah.

 Reflections, Videos and Photos

-Continue reading and scroll-down to learn more about what participants of the Great Basin Water Tour were inspired and challenged by, and their commitment to continued stewardship of our environment, wildlife and overall natural resources, in addition to videos and photos of the tour.
+Scroll-down and continue reading to learn more about what participants of the Great Basin Water Tour were inspired and challenged by, and their commitment to continued stewardship of our environment, wildlife and overall natural resources, in addition to videos and photos of the tour.

 I was inspired by the ranchers, and town folks personal story of how this water grab will affect their livelihood, land, family, and livestock.
 Living in Vegas I never thought about life in the rural areas and what life the land and lakes sustain.